In this article, we’re going to look at how to create YouTube Thumbnails (for free) that grab attention and help you stand out.

 How to create YouTube thumbnails that grab attention.

-I use Canva & Photoshop for various graphics, I still prefer Canva for YouTube thumbnails though.
+I use Canva and Photoshop for various graphics, I still prefer Canva for YouTube thumbnails though.
 The video tutorial below is a simple guide on how I implement the 5 best practices I am sharing with you today.

 Related: How to set up your YouTube Channel